hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 There is a strange typing machine on a desk, with some sort of writing in low speech.
-He reads: *Alone he was when he started his journey, and alone is how Roland reaches the Dark Tower.*

-Roland reads it, although it makes no sense to him.
+He reads: *Alone he was when he started his journey, and alone is how Roland reaches the Dark Tower.* — it makes no sense to him.

 There is one last door.
 A red one, with an Eye painted in blood.
 The eye of the Crimson King.
 He opens it and he is finally at the rooftop.